MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication
 ```

-Example 1 returns all applications associated with the logged in tenant
+Example 1 returns all applications registered in the specified tenant.

 ### -----------------------EXAMPLE 2-----------------------------